Waterloo, Indiana: Education

 The town is served by the Waterloo-Grant Township Public Library, one of four public libraries in Dekalb County.
+It is a Carnegie library that opened in 1913.

 Rail transportation

 Waterloo is located on the old Lake Shore and Michigan Southern Railway, and is now on the Norfolk Southern Railway.
 The town is now served daily by two Amtrak trains: the Capitol Limited and the Lake Shore Limited.

 In October 2010, the Town of Waterloo received a $1.8 million grant from the federal government to build a longer platform just east of the current station, bringing it up to ADA standards, and add a canopy, lighting, and interactive signage.
 Ultimately, the platform was not built, but the grant was used to install the lighting and electronic signage, as well as a parking lot, in 2016.
 The previous rail depot, which was restored in 2010, was moved closer to the existing platform and reopened to Amtrak passengers.

 Media

 WINT-TV, Channel 15, which became WANE-TV, Fort Wayne, in 1956, began broadcasting from studios in Waterloo in 1954.